wokast/RePrimAnd/_sources/python_interf.rst.txt

 ---------------

-The `RePrimAnd` library also provides a Python3 extension module `pyreprimand` that allows the use of the EOS framework from within Python3.
-The main purpose of this is postprocessing simulation data.
+The `RePrimAnd` library also provides a Python3 extension module `pyreprimand` that allows the use of the library from within Python.

-It is therefore possible to evaluate the EOS methods for `numpy` arrays of arbitrary dimension.
+As an added benefit, functions from the C++ interface are vectorized in the Python interface whenever it makes sense, meaning that it is possible to evaluate those functions for `numpy` arrays of arbitrary dimension.
 This should be very efficient since the loops are performed in compiled C++ code.

+EOS Objects
+^^^^^^^^^^^

-The Python bindings include the functionality of barotropic and thermal EOS, as well as the functions to load these from file.
-It does not expose the low-level infrastructure, such as EOS implementation objects, or direct constructors.
-In addition, the Python bindings include the :cpp:class:`EOS_Toolkit::units` objects, which are needed when loading an EOS, but should be useful in general for unit conversion.
+The Python bindings include the functionality of barotropic and thermal EOS, as well as the functions to load and save these.
 The Python bindings expose nearly all EOS methods, using the same naming as the C++ interface.
 One difference is that the Python bindings do not include the methods based on matter state objects, as this interface